RodrigoTHD/net8-integration-testing-training/README.md

 #### Module 4: HTTP Client Testing and Route Verification

-1. Testing HTTP Endpoints with HttpClient
+1. Introduction to HttpClient in .NET
-2. Route Testing with Minimal APIs and Route Groups
+2. Testing HTTP Endpoints with HttpClient
-3. Testing Query Parameters and Request Headers 4
+3. Testing Query Parameters and Request Headers

 #### Module 5: Error Handling, Logging, and Diagnostics